-By installing window shutters and investing in efficient insulation, you can reduce your monthly bills significantly.
+By installing made to measure shutters and investing inefficient insulation, you can reduce your monthly bills significantly.
 Saving money is something every household should strive for, especially regarding energy bills.
 This article demonstrates how, by making the right investments in the short term, you can ultimately make significant savings you will also learn how window shutters can help you save money on your energy bills.

 Every area of your home can be insulated, from your loft to your floors.
 According to the Energy Saving Trust, insulating your loft in a detached house can save £215 on fuel bills, and insulating cavity walls can save you £250; that’s a £465 saving on annual energy bills!
 By draft-proofing every window and door, you can add an extra £25 a year to your savings.

 To properly insulate your home, you first need to identify where drafts are, and where heat is escaping.
 Check the following areas of your home:

 - Loft hatches

 Once you have identified all the sources of drafts in your home, you can begin to insulate them.

 Why do you need to draft-proof your home?